How to Deal With Rejection While Job Hunting

 When you’re struggling to get an interview and have had several rejections at application stage, it’s worth analysing why it’s happening.
 Could it be that you’re going for roles that are a bit too senior for your level of experience?
 Perhaps you haven’t quite taken the time to carefully tailor your cover letter to each role?
 Are you lacking a particular skill that’s needed for the job that you’re after?

 A scattergun approach is rarely effective when it comes to searching for work.
 It’s much better to focus your time and effort on carefully crafting each individual application.
 Next time you apply, pay extra attention to the job spec, and make sure your cover letter addresses each of the required skills on it.
 Ask a friend or relative to check it before sending.

 If you’re struggling to get past the first interview

-There will always be interviews in which either you or the recruiter will quickly conclude that the job isn’t the best fit for you.
+There will always be interviews where either you or the recruiter will quickly conclude that the job isn’t the best fit for you.
 You might find out that the role is slightly different to what was described in the ad.
-At the same time, the recruiter might realise that you’re missing a skill that other candidates have, or you don’t have the level of experience that they’d hoped for.
+The recruiter might realise that you’re missing a skill that other candidates have.
+Or you might not have the level of experience they’d hoped for.
 But if you find that you’ve been rejected multiple times at this first interview stage, it might be to do with your interview technique.

-Make sure that you’re not unwittingly saying things at interview which are putting recruiters off, such as using cliches when talking about your weaknesses.
-Take the time to practise your answers to the common questions that you’re likely to be asked and that do your research on the organisation you’re applying to.
-If you’re doing all these things and you’re still getting rejected, press your interviewer for constructive feedback and take it onboard.
+Make sure that you’re not unwittingly saying things at interview which are putting recruiters off.
+Are you using clichés, for example when talking about your weaknesses?
+Take the time to practice your answers to the common questions that you’re likely to be asked.
+It’s also crucial to do your research on the organisation you’re applying to.
+And if you’re doing all these things and still getting rejected, press your interviewer for constructive feedback.

 If you’re rejected at the final stage